YottaDB/YDBDoc/ProgGuide/triggers.rst

 **[-[z]delim=expr]**

-If cmd is S[ET] , you can specify an optional piece delimiter using -[z]delim=expr where expr is a string literal or an expression (with very limited syntax) evaluating to a string separating the pieces (e.g., "|") in the values of nodes, and is interpreted as an ASCII or UTF-8 string based on the environment variable gtm_chset.
+If cmd is S[ET] , you can specify an optional piece delimiter using -[z]delim=expr where expr is a string literal or an expression (with very limited syntax) evaluating to a string separating the pieces (e.g., "|") in the values of nodes, and is interpreted as an ASCII or UTF-8 string based on the environment variable ydb_chset.
 To allow for unprintable delimiters in the delimiter expression, MUPIP TRIGGER only accepts $CHAR() and $ZCHAR() and string concatenation (_) as embellishments to the string literals.
 If zdelim specifies a delimiter, YottaDB uses the equivalent of $ZPIECE() to match pieces and to identify changes in $ZTUPDATE() (refer to the ISV description for additional information); otherwise, if delim specifies a delimiter, YottaDB uses the equivalent of $PIECE() for the current mode (M or UTF-8).
 Specifying a delimiter for cmd other than S[ET] or specifying both delim and zdelim for the same trigger each produce an error.

 **[-options= {no]i[solation]\|[[no]c[onsistencycheck]}...**